 What is Clean Cities?

-Clean Cities is a U.S. Department of Energy (U.S.DOE) program that promotes the deployment of alternative fuel vehicles and fuel economy programs nation-wide celebrated twenty years of progress this year.
+Clean Cities is a U.S. Department of Energy (U.S.DOE) program that promotes the deployment of alternative fuel vehicles and fuel economy programs nation-wide has been making progress for over twenty years.
 This initiative was designed to reduce petroleum consumption in the transportation sector by advancing the use of alternative and renewable fuels, fuel economy improvements, idle-reduction measures, and new technologies, as they emerge.
 The Clean Cities 20th Anniversary event was held in Washington D.C. on June 24, 2013.
 The U.S.DOE Clean Cities Program has designated nearly 100 volunteer coalitions in the United States.
 The Los Angeles Clean Cities Coalition is one of these volunteer coalitions.
-Cumulatively, Clean Cities has saved more than 4.5 billion gallons of petroleum, thereby helping to advance the nation’s economic, environmental, and energy security.
+Cumulatively, Clean Cities has saved more than 5 billion gallons of petroleum, thereby helping to advance the nation’s economic, environmental, and energy security.
 Clean Cities Now is the official biannual newsletter of Clean Cities.

-Click on the Los Angeles Clean Cities Coalition logo for more information about coalition achievements and progress made towards a cleaner Los Angeles.
+Keep reading for more information about the Los Angeles Clean Cities Coalition, coalition achievements and progress made towards a cleaner Los Angeles.
 The fact sheet contains information about emission reductions, conservation efforts, numbers of alternative fuel vehicles found in the City’s fleet, and how many vehicle miles traveled have been eliminated.

 Los Angeles Clean Cities Induction Ceremony, 1996